January 28, 2019 19 min to read

 Laguna de los Tres refers to the azure glacial lake in front of Cerro Fitz Roy, which is the tallest peak in the region and somewhat of a talisman of the province.
 Like Cerro Torre, Fitz Roy is a granite spire that rears up sharply, and has no snow cover because of its steep slopes.
 It is also the logo of the Patagonia outdoor clothing company.

 There are two ways to reach Mt Fitz Roy.
-The first route starts at the outskirts of the town of El Chalten itself.
-The second route starts from Hosteria Pilar, 17 km away from town.
-The prevailing wisdom is to take a shuttle bus to El Pilar and do the onward journey via that route.
-Then take the conventional route on the way back so that you can just walk back into town.
-This has a benefit of seeing two different vistas instead of the same scenery both times.
-And the route from Hosteria Pilar is supposed to avoid some of the climbing.
+The conventional route starts at the outskirts of the town of El Chalten itself.
+The other route starts from Hosteria Pilar, 17 km away from town.
+You take a shuttle bus to El Pilar and do the onward journey via that route.
+Then on the way back you take the conventional route so that you can just walk back into town.
+This has two advantages – seeing two different vistas instead of the same scenery both times and the upward route from Hosteria Pilar is supposed to avoid some of the climbing.

-After finishing the hike, we have the opinion that the climb isn’t lesser in the El Pilar route, it just comes later.
+After finishing the hike, we are of the opinion that the climb isn’t lesser in the El Pilar route, it just comes later.
 In the town route, you start climbing from the first step itself and you keep climbing for the first 2 kilometres, which can seem a bit daunting.
 In the El Pilar route, the first couple of km are gentle trails through forests, before suddenly climbing steeply in the 3rd and 4th km.
 On hindsight, El Pilar is still the way to start the climb, because the steep sections are inside the forest, and hence a bit protected from the sun, which can be quite strong at times.

-About midway into the trail comes the Mirador (or viewpoint) Piedras Blancas.
-It is a fabulous view of the Piedras Blancas glacier and the small glacial lake, across the Blanco river valley, unimpeded by any clouds *.
+About midway into the trail comes the Mirador (or viewpoint) for Piedras Blancas.
+We got a fabulous view of the Piedras Blancas glacier and the small glacial lake, across the Blanco river valley, unimpeded by any clouds.
 The view completely rejuvenated us and we carried on, even as the wind had increased to a howl.
-The entire forest seemed to creaking and swaying, and both of us silently muttering prayers about trees falling on us.
-Thanks to our informative driver on the Lago del Desierto trip, we knew that lenga trees fell over very easily, because the topsoil in the region isn’t very deep apparently.
+The entire forest seemed to be creaking and swaying, and we said silent prayers asking for branches to not fall on us.
+Our driver on the Lago del Desierto trip had told us that lenga trees fall very easily, because the topsoil in the region isn’t very deep.

 Since the Laguna de Los Tres trail is a popular one, we never felt really alone in the forest.
-We met people every 15-20 min, mostly when they were overtaking us.
+We met people every 15-20 min.
 As we got closer to Camp Poincenot, we started seeing people who were coming in the opposite direction i.e. the town route.
 Just before reaching the camping ground, the forest gives away into an open shrubland and we got the first hint of what the last part of the trail was going to be like.
 It was a crazy steep trail seemingly going up the next hill vertically.

 Camp Poincenot is a camping ground in the woods, with porta-loos and about 10-15 tents.
 Anyone wanting to see the sunrise at Fitzroy will have to stay overnight at Poincenot, as camping is only allowed in the designated camps.
 Once we crossed the camp, we crossed a couple of log bridges over the Rio Blanco river, which is just a tiny stream at this point.
 Beyond which lay the dreaded last segment of the trail began.
 Every person we spoke to and everything we had read on the internet mentioned that the last kilometre was a tough climb.
 But we had already seen from afar what an understatement the ‘toughness’ was.

 There is a helpful board at Rio Blanco, stating that the climb is rigorous and one needs to be in good physical shape to complete it.
 Another board says it is 1 hour to the Laguna.
 After completing it, we can tell you that it is 2.5 km of almost vertical climbing from the Rio Blanco signpost.
-And for us two deluded unfit people, it took us almost 2.5 hours.
-To be fair, others also seemed to be struggling while going up, albeit not as much as we were.
+And for us, it took us almost 2.5 hours.
+To be fair, others also seemed to be struggling while going up.
 And then there were also the ones who seemed to stroll past us – two couples even took their infant babies to the top!
 Overall, I think the fitter people would take 1.5 hours to climb the last part and 2 hours was probably the average.